compor/llvm-skeletons/skeleton-opt-pass/README.md

 ### Using opt

 - make sure LLVM's opt is in your `$PATH`
-- `opt -load [path to plugin]/libLLVMSkeletonOptPass.so -skeleton foo.bc -o foo.skeleton.bc`
+- `opt -load [path to plugin]/libLLVMSkeletonOptPass.so -skeleton foo.bc -o foo.out.bc`

 ### Using clang